brandonwkerns/brandonwkerns.github.io/pages/about.md

 ---
 layout: page
-title: About
+title: About Me And This Website
 permalink: /about
 ---

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
-You can find everything you need to get started under documentation.
-For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).
+I am a geospatial data scientist/engineer currently working in the Atmospheric Sciences department at the University of Washington.

+The purpose of this website is to highlight a few of my personal projects, current work projects, and "How-To" examples.